AngeloGalav/image-processing-and-computer-vision/2023-03-13 - ED pt1, NMS, Canny's, Hysteresis.md

 - __Good Localization__: the _distance_ between the _found edge_ and the _“true” edge_ should be minimum.
 - __One Response to One Edge__: the filter should detect _one single edge pixel_ at each “true” edge (no multiple pixels for the same edge).

-Also, we want sharp edges!
-No thick edges!!

 Addressing the 1D case and modeling an edge as a noisy step, Canny shows that the _optimal edge detection operation_ consists in finding ==_local extrema_ of the _convolution_ of the _signal_ by a first order _Gaussian derivative_== (i.e. $G’(x)$).
 - aka, __local extrema__ convoluted by a __Gaussian derivative__.